 ## [4] GeneticVariation: RaggedExperiment with 46 rows and 4 columns

-To access the m6A methylome data, you may extract the m6AOmics experiment:
+To access the m6A methylome data, you may extract the m6AOmics experiment data:

 m6AOmics